Paul Ridker: Career

 Critical proof of the inflammation hypothesis of atherosclerosis came when Ridker and his international collaborators focused on the NLRP3 to Interleukin-1b to Interleukin-6 pathway of innate immunity and its role in coronary disease.
 Toward this end, in 2010, Ridker obtained parallel funding from the National Heart Lung and Blood Institute and from the pharmaceutical industry to design and conduct two multi-national cardiovascular inflammation reduction trials known as CANTOS and CIRT.
 The CANTOS (Canakinumab Anti-inflammatory Thrombosis Outcomes Study) reported in late 2017 that inflammation inhibition with Canakinumab, a monoclonal antibody targeting interleukin-1-beta, can significantly reduce future risks of heart attack, need for expensive coronary revascularization procedures, and cardiovascular deaths among high-risk heart disease patients with residual inflammatory risk.
 Canakinumab had no effects on either cholesterol or blood pressure, and thus these data provided the fundamental first proof-of-concept for the inflammation hypothesis of atherosclerosis.
 CANTOS also demonstrated that the magnitude of inflammation reduction, as measured by on-treatment levels of Interleukin-6, drives the cardiovascular benefit with 36% decreases in cardiovascular death and all-cause mortality among robust Canakinumab responders.
 In contrast, the federally funded CIRT (Cardiovascular Inflammation Reduction Trial) showed no benefit to low-dose Methotrexate but also no evidence of lowering Interleukin-1b, Interleukin-6 nor CRP.
 Thus, the positive CANTOS trial and the informative null CIRT trial defined the need to reduce signaling from the NLRP3 to Interleukin-1 to Interleukin-6 in order to lower vascular event rates.
-These findings were replicated with the inexpensive generic oral agent Colchicine in the 2019 COLCOT and 2020 LoDoCo2 trials.
+These findings were replicated with low-dose Colchicine in the 2019 COLCOT and 2020 LoDoCo2 trials.
 Ongoing work from Ridker’s group is testing whether direct targeting of Interleukin-6 itself can improve cardiovascular outcomes.

 Ridker’s work has had wide biologic implications beyond atherosclerosis and heart disease.
 By reducing inflammation in the tumor microenvironment, CANTOS also demonstrated highly significant reductions in lung cancer and lung cancer fatality.
 These data have generated broad interest within the academic and pharmacologic communities resulting in multiple trials studying Interleukin-1 inhibition with or without adjunctive checkpoint inhibition as a novel therapy for non small cell lung cancers.
 Work from CANTOS has also demonstrated the potential human benefits of targeted Interleukin-1 therapy on anemia, renal failure, and large joint osteoarthritis.